 I don’t think the stollen was first eaten until after Thanksgiving.
 That’s a good 4 to 6 weeks after it was made.
 It was probably early February when the last of the loaves were brought out to enjoy.
 (Aging does improve the flavor, but 1 or 2 weeks is plenty of time).

 I always got to eat the stollen with freshly brewed coffee, loaded with milk and sugar.
 We always buttered the slices and dunked them into the hot coffee.
 My great-grandma Gealow would always say it was a waste of butter since the loaves contain lots of butter anyway.
 She was probably right but when you are 6 or 7 years old, what’s a little more butter.

 German Christmas Stollen

 The additional fruit gives the stollen a particularly nice festive flavor.
-The fruits are soaked in a couple ounces of spiced rum for an hour or up to overnight.
+The fruits are soaked in a couple of ounces of spiced rum for an hour or up to overnight.
 The rum flavor is not noticeable in the finished product, but it seems kind of sexy to use.
 If you don’t want to use rum, apple juice is a substitute.

 A yeast starter, called a sponge, is the first thing to make.
-It contains warm water, milk, flour and yeast.
-The milk should be scalded before use by bringing it up to 180° for a minute or two, otherwise the milk proteins weaken the wheat gluten.
+It contains warm water, milk, flour, and yeast.
+The milk should be scalded before use by bringing it up to 180° for a minute or two, otherwise, the milk proteins weaken the wheat gluten.
 Cool the milk to under 110° before use, to keep it from killing the yeast.
-An instant read thermometer or an infrared thermometer should be used to test this.
+An instant-read thermometer or an infrared thermometer should be used to test this.

 Mix up the sponge, cover it with plastic wrap and let it rise for about 30 minutes.
 This gives the yeast a good head start before being mixed with the rest of the ingredients.